 Contact Us for a Free Consultation (213) 542-0979

-Search warrant laws in California are generally understood by most people, but the relevant issues that are much less known are the legal requirements and probable cause.
+Most people generally understand search warrant laws in California, but the relevant issues that need to be discovered are the legal requirements and probable cause.

-A search warrant gives law enforcement the authority to search your home, vehicle, or others areas they believe might have evidence of a crime, but there are some restrictions.
+A search warrant gives law enforcement the authority to search your home, vehicle, or other areas they believe might have evidence of a crime, but there are some restrictions.

-It's important to have a clear understanding on the rules, regulations, and defenses for California search warrants.
+It's essential to clearly understand the rules, regulations, and defenses for California search warrants.

 • they have reason to believe that evidence related to a crime, or;